NLnetLabs/unbound/doc/unbound.conf.rst

 This module interacts with the *serve-expired-\** options and will reply with expired data if Unbound is configured for that.
-Currently the use of :ref:`serve-expired-client-timeout:<unbound.conf.serve-expired-client-timeout>` and :ref:`serve-expired-reply-ttl:<unbound.conf.serve-expired-reply-ttl>` is not consistent for data originating from the external cache as these will result in a reply with 0 TTL without trying to update the data first, ignoring the configured values.

 If Unbound was built with ``--with-libhiredis`` on a system that has installed the hiredis C client library of Redis, then the ``redis`` backend can be used.